 Super AMOLED: introduction and basics

-Super-AMOLED use PenTile matrix
+Super-AMOLED use a PenTile matrix

 Super-AMOLED: the best mobile touch display

-Super AMOLED Plus
+Super AMOLED HD and Super AMOLED Plus

 In the past, when an HD resolution on a smartphone was still novel, Samsung termed these dispalys as Super AMOLED HD (and sometimes HD Super AMOLED).
 Today, as most high-end displays sport a Full-HD (or even QHD) resolution, Samsung no longer adds the HD before or after the Super AMOLED.